CNURobotics/flex_nav_turtlebot2_demo/README.md

 This package has a number of dependencies.

 For CNU Robotics work, we typically use [CHRISLab Install] scripts to handle workspace setup, install, and build.
-The below repos are including in the install scripts there.
+The repos listed below are included in the [CHRISLab Install] scripts.

 Quickly skim this README before installing or running anything: